 What is a capital stack in real estate

 Picture the capital stack as a vertical tower.
 At the bottom sit the most secure positions—typically lenders who get repaid before anyone else.
+These positions are usually filled by those borrowing money from financial institutions to finance commercial real estate projects through loans or mortgages.
 As you move up, each layer takes on more risk but also stands to earn higher potential returns.
 This risk-return relationship is the fundamental principle governing how real estate deals get structured.

 Where your money sits in this hierarchy matters enormously.
 If a project struggles, the capital stack determines whether you recover your investment or walk away empty-handed.